skylarshaffer/c03-24-code-solutions/express-mutations/express-mutations-quiz-notes.md

 - What does the express.json() middleware do and when would you need it?

-  > The express.json() middleware allows the server to interpret and respond with JSON, and a developer using JSON effectively would need it almost all the time.
+  > The express.json() middleware allows the server to parse JSON in HTTP requests.
+A developer using JSON effectively would need it when referencing `req.body`.

 ## Notes